 We use a combination of insurance and self-insurance for a number of risks, including claims related to our employee health care, workers' compensation and general liability.
 Liabilities associated with these risks are estimated based on, among other things, historical claims experience, severity factors, and other actuarial assumptions.
 Our loss exposure related to self-insurance is limited by stop loss coverage on a per occurrence and aggregate basis.
 We regularly analyze our reserves for incurred but not reported claims, and for reported but not paid claims related to our self-funded insurance programs.
-While we believe our reserves are adequate, significant judgment is involved in assessing these reserves such as assessing historical paid claims.
+While we believe our reserves are adequate, significant judgment is involved in assessing these reserves such as assessing historical paid claims, average lags between the claims' incurred date, reported dates and paid dates, and the frequency and severity of claims.
 There may be differences between actual settlement amounts and recorded reserves and any resulting adjustments are included in expense once a probable amount is known.